episerver/Foundation-docs/Foundation.Commerce/Page Types/Sales Page.md

 ![Sales](Screenshots/Sales%20Page%20-%20icon.png)

 This page type shows all items on sale.
-You can define the number of products and which products are to be included or excluded.
+You can define the overall number of products, the number of products to be displayed per page, the products to be included or excluded and your product's order.

 ## Property List